top of page

 SEIA Warns of Dramatic Job and Investment Losses

-The SEIA warned that this legislation could “choke U.S. solar investment.”
-Their analysis estimates it risks losing nearly 300,000 clean energy jobs and $220 billion in planned solar and storage investment by 2030 if enacted.
+The rooftop solar tax bill implications could be severe, according to the Solar Energy Industries Association (SEIA).
+Their analysis (in May from the House version of the bill) estimates it risks losing nearly 300,000 clean energy jobs and $220 billion in planned solar and storage investment by 2030 if enacted.

 SEIA President Abigail Ross Hopper emphasized, “Passing this bill would create a catastrophic energy shortfall, cede AI and tech leadership to China, and damage some of the most vital sectors of the U.S. economy.”